vib-singlecell-nf/vsn-pipelines/docs/development.rst

 #.
 Update the ``nextflow.config`` file to create the ``harmony.config`` configuration file.

     * Each process's options should be in their own level.
-With a single proccess, you do not need one extra level.
+With a single process, you do not need one extra level.

     .. code:: dockerfile